Wien Westbahnhof railway station: Since 1949

-2008 - 2011
+2008–2011

 In mid-September 2008 a series of works commenced at Wien West, including the renovation of the listed ticket hall, the removal of the expensive, redundant flag poles outside of the station (which were placed too closely next to one another to ever carry flags), and the construction of new buildings to the left and right of the main hall, all of which are part of the new BahnhofCity project.
 To the left, above the park on the corner of Mariahilfer Straße and Neubaugürtel, an office building with a large atrium, on the other side another modern office complex with integrated hotel was constructed.
 The new shopping centre includes space for roughly 90 shops and various restaurants.

 During the construction period the entire ticket hall and the Europaplatz in front of it were shut down.
 A provisional station building was created south of the main hall so that the station could remain in operation.

 Building and refurbishing works cost roughly 200 million Euros and were finished in 2011.
 The station and the buildings of BahnhofCity Wien West were officially reopened on 23 November 2011.

 2015 to present

 With the timetable change in December 2015, all ÖBB long-distance services were re-routed through the purpose-built Lainzer Tunnel to Wien Meidling and Wien Hauptbahnhof stations, bypassing Westbahnhof.
 This not only simplified rail operations for the federal railways, as trains had to be reversed in Westbahnhof for through services, but also made interconnection between international, national and regional rail services faster and more efficient due to the replacement of several termini distributed across the city with one through station.
 This change, a significant part of Austria's contribution to the Magistrale for Europe, was a significant downgrade of the role of Westbahnhof.

+In 2021, IKEA opened an eco-friendly store (IKEA Einrichtungshaus Wien Westbahnhof) beside the station building.
+This store, unlike traditional IKEA stores, does not feature parking facilities and only sells products that can be carried home by public transport.
+Large furniture can however be ordered at the store and delivered with zero-emission vehicles.